 Society doesn’t allow one to live fully present.
 There are too many things to tend to, too much to get done, and too little time.
 As a result, always focused on the next thing to get done or the next place to be, the process of living one’s life can take place at an almost entirely sub-conscious level where we are neither alert nor fully aware of what is going on around us because our mind is always somewhere else; and we are never fully present.
 We’re always racing from one obligation to the next, one thought to the next, one fantasy to the next.
 This is all automatic thinking that is sub-conscious in origin and bubbling up to the level of conscious awareness.

-Until developing this kind of relationship with life, we tend to operate just below the level of our cognition (intentional – deliberate – focused thinking), below the level of our awareness or conscious thought.
+Until developing this kind of relationship with life, we tend to operate just below the level of our cognition (intentional – deliberate – focused thinking), below the level of our awareness or conscious thought, operating at the level of a whole system of patterns of learned behavior that are sub-conscious, automatic behaviors, learned in childhood.
 Subsequently, this is where we get in trouble emotionally.
 Think of this level of consciousness as running on autopilot, compulsively ‘reacting” to life.
 We believe we’re making conscious decisions and choices when in reality we’re not.

 It’s unfortunate, but most of us suffer from a type of self-deception; the idea that as we decide upon things we’re making “conscious,” well thought out choices.
 We make choices from the time we awaken till we retire and go back to sleep, and really believe we’re thinking our choices through, but in most cases, it’s the automatic, pre-conditioned reactions developed from past experiences choosing for us!